pauleveritt/git_tips/my_site.md

 ---
-title: My Bitingly- Satirical Web Site
+title: My Bitingly-Satirical Web Site
 ---

 It's a simple site, though simple is in the eye of the beholder.